At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-These are different to emergency surgeries, which treat trauma (e.g. car accident injuries) or acute illness (e.g. appendicitus).
+These are different to emergency surgeries, which treat trauma (e.g. car accident injuries) or acute illness (e.g. appendicitis).
 Emergency surgeries cannot be delayed and are focused on saving life, organs and or limbs.

 How do public and private patients fare differently when it comes to urgency?

-Under the public system, patients are treated in accordance with their urgency category, but within each urgency category most patients are treated in the same order in which they were added to the waiting list.
+Under the public system, patients are treated according to their urgency category.
+Then, within each urgency category most patients are treated in the same order in which they were added to the waiting list.
 Because of the COVID-19 restrictions on elective surgery during 2020, public waiting times for most procedures increased between 2019–20 and 2020–21.

-CBHS will be working closely with our members who have had their elective surgeries cancelled to ensure they can begin accessing services again in an appropriate timeframe.
+CBHS has been working closely with our members who have had their elective surgeries cancelled to ensure they have been able to book again in an appropriate timeframe.